marianamn/Mappy/README.md

 - **game/test-your-knowledge/country** - shows the question for the selected country
 - **/users/username** - shows the profile information for the selected user
 - **/communication/chat** - shows the chat page
+- **/rankings/guess-the-country-score** - shows Guess the country game score of the Top 10 players with active username link
+- **/rankings/test-your-knowledg-score** - shows Test your knowledg game score of the Top 10 players with active username link

 ###Admin dynamic web pages:###